 The MIA is located in the south-west corner of the MPO area (Figures 2 and 3) and includes the CHPP and associated coal stockpiles and conveyor system, workshops, administration buildings, employee facilities and internal mine access roads.
-The rail loading facility including a rail loop spur from the Muswellbrook - Ulan Rail Line is currently located on the southern side of Wybong Road (Figures 2)) and will be relocated as part of MOD 4 (Figure 3).
+The rail loading facility including a rail loop spur from the Muswellbrook - Ulan Rail Line is currently located on the southern side of Wybong Road (Figures 2) and will be relocated as part of MOD 4 (Figure 3).

 The MIA has been constructed to minimise, as far as practical, the clearance of existing stands of trees and to utilise the existing topography as much as possible.
-As outlined in the EIS, planting of native trees will be interspersed throughout the MIA to improve the aesthetics of the area and enhance the surrounding environment (Figure 5).
-As construction and rehabilitation of the overburden emplacement progresses, the rehabilitated emplacements will assist in shielding the MIA from viewpoints to the east of the site, including Kayuga and Wybong roads, and the township of Muswellbrook.
+As outlined in the MPO EIS (ERM Mitchell McCotter, 1997), planting of native trees will be interspersed throughout the MIA to improve the aesthetics of the area and enhance the surrounding environment (Figure 5).
+As construction and rehabilitation of the overburden emplacement progresses, the rehabilitated emplacements will assist in shielding the MIA from viewpoints to the east of the site, including Kayuga Road and Wybong Road, and the township of Muswellbrook.